bengisugelin/DevOps/8_AWS part1/aws8-S3.md

 4. **S3 Intelligent Tiering** : Automatically moves data to most cost effective tier.
 5. **S3 Galcier** : low cost storage class for data archiving.
 6. **S3 Glacier Deep Archive** : Lowest cost storage, retrieval time of 12 hours.

+Lifecycle policies: storage can be changes according to the age. for instance, if the data is only for 30 days it will be S3standard, after 30 days, will be S3 IA-infrequent Access and after 90 days, will be S3 glacier.